MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/device-orientation.md

 }
 ```

-Running this application on iOS, Android, or the Windows platforms and pressing the button will result in the the button's text updating with the device's orientation.
+Running this application on iOS, Android, or the Windows platforms and pressing the button will result in the button's text updating with the device's orientation.

 ![](device-orientation-images/orientation.png "Device Orientation Sample")